 MADs are very similar to mouth guards used during sports or to treat bruxism.
 They consist of two pieces, one fitting over the upper teeth and one over the lower teeth, which are connected with metal hinges.
 MADs work by pushing the lower jaw and tongue slightly forward.
 This helps to prevent the throat muscles from collapsing back into the airways, which allows for normal breathing during sleep.
 Most are adjustable and can be fine-tuned by our Sweetwater dentist to a position of the jaw that provides maximum effectiveness.

 Schedule Treatment for Sleep Apnea in Sugar Land

 Patients who cannot adequately have their jaw repositioned forward may better benefit from tongue retaining mouthpieces.
 These devices are similar in construction to MADs but have an added compartment that fits around the tongue.
 This compartment uses suction to keep the tongue held forward and prevents it from collapsing back into the airway.

 Think you may need treatment for sleep apnea near you in Sugar Land, TX?
-Schedule an appointment with us today.
+Schedule an appointment with Dentist Sugar Land, TX today.
 We’ve helped countless patients from Richmond, Greatwood, Sweetwater, Rosenberg, Stafford, Lexington Meadows, Colony Meadows, Town Center Square, Sweetwater Village, and the surrounding areas, and we’d love to do the same for you too!